The Role of Belief in Health and Healing

 By |April 21st, 2022|Clinical Somatic Education, neuroscience, pandiculation|

 You can listen to Sarah's podcast on this topic here: What is pandiculation?
 Pandiculation is generally defined as the act of stretching oneself and yawning, especially upon waking.
 However, our automatic pandicular response has far more significance than simply prompting us to stretch and yawn.
-As you'll learn in this post, pandiculation is a [...]
+As you'll learn in this post, pandiculation is [...]

 How To Retrain Your Brain’s Pain Processing System